 Adding strength training sessions to the numerous martial arts classes needed for an individual to be competent in MMA makes it easy to overtrain.
 Exceeding what your body could handle will result in mental and physical fatigue.
 Arriving to class with a sore and fatigue body from an previous night’s intense lifting session is disadvantageous since you will be sloppier in your movements and have a higher chance of getting injured.

-Avoid Lifting Maximum Reps - To avoid being sore and have fatigue detrimental to your training, focus on lifting moderate to heavy weights instead of trying to find your one rep max weight.
+Avoid Lifting Maximum Reps - To avoid being sore and have fatigue detrimental to your training, focus on lifting moderate weights instead of trying to find your one rep max weight.
 Additionally, you could increase the number of sets performed instead of completing the exercise to failure.

 Efficiency - Being efficient and coordinated in your techniques means less wasted movements.
 Therefore, less energy is expended, the movement is faster and you could complete the technique with more precision.